Kargo59/raspberry_pi_dashboard/README.md

-# Real-Time Sensor Visualization Dashboard
+# IoT Data Pipeline and Dashboard with MQTT and Raspberry Pi

 An interactive educational platform designed to show students how IoT sensors work and how real-time data can be visualized.
 This project demonstrates a complete pipeline from sensor emiting data through MQTT messaging to live web-based visualization.
 Originally developed with a Raspberry Pi using distance and moisture sensors, this version includes a data simulator for easier demonstration and testing.